MiguelMurilloG/horror-movie-quiz/TESTING.md

 - question.js
 - Fixed a syntax error by adding a come after a closes square bracket on the starQuiz

+- Question Counter
+-Resolved the issue with the question counter by addding questionCcounter + 1, to update the counter dinamically, enabling proper tracking of the question progression

+- Play Again Button
+- Addressed the malfunctioning 'Play Again' button by implementing a click event listener, ensuring users can restart the quiz seamlessly for an enhanced user experience.

+- Meta Tags
+- I have to add meta tags to improve my SEO

+## General Testing Summary

+- The site is been testing by friends and Slack Comunnity.
+- No reported issues or bugs, indicating smooth funcionality.

 Back to [READ.md](README.md)